-QA project and test plans are employed to lay out the detailed plan for each stage of testing project.
+QA project and test plans are employed to lay out the detailed plan for each stage of testing projects.
 Test plans include scope, objective, approach and schedule of various steps involved in the entire test cycle.
 Depending on the specific needs of a project, the plan may require several stages, tools, and resources for which careful planning is needed to make the project successful.
-At Powersoft19 SQA, the entire process of project and test planning is carried out well in advance of actual commencement of testing process so that every detail is well thought out and is properly scheduled.
+At Powersoft19’s SQA, the entire process of project and test planning is carried out well in advance of actual commencement of the testing process so that every detail is well thought-out and is properly scheduled.

-Bug modeling serves as means to bring together valuable information like the nature, status, history and planning to tackle a bug in software.
+Bug modeling serves as means to bring together valuable information like the nature, status, history and planning to tackle a bug in the software.
 Keeping track of errors detected during the test cycle comes in handy for many practical reasons.
-For the testing and development teams, the obvious advantage of bug modeling is being able to analyze the bugs to achieve improvements in future.
+For the testing and development teams, the obvious advantage of bug modeling can analyze the bugs to achieve improvements in the future.
 On the clients’ side, being able to foresee the issues, keeps a check on unrealistic expectations and allows communication to be on the same page with development teams.
-Effective use of bug modeling serves great purpose for all the stakeholders and is an essential part of Powersoft19 quality assurance teams’ standard practice.
+Effective use of bug modeling serves a great purpose for all the stakeholders and is an essential part of Powersoft19’s quality assurance teams’ standard practice.

-The most important and frequently discussed concern of today’s business is to shorten the project lifecycle and to gain faster access to markets.
+The most important and frequently discussed concern of today’s business is to shorten the project life cycle and to gain faster access to markets.
 The milestone management approach towards project management adds significantly in attaining these goals.
-At Powersoft19 SQA the quality assurance teams have been successfully practicing this approach to accelerate their testing projects.
+At Powersoft19’s SQA the quality assurance teams have been successfully practicing this approach to accelerate their testing projects.
 Adopting this approach enables our project managers to accurately predict the progress of individual phases of a testing project, so that they can pace the future phases accordingly.
-Tracking the performance on smaller tasks keeps the team focused and the final outcome is valuable.
-The overall effect is smoothly carried out steps and a hassle-free, on time completion of project.
+Tracking the performance on smaller tasks keeps the team focused and the outcome is valuable.
+The overall effect is smoothly carried out steps and a hassle-free, on time completion of the project.

 The most effective way to control a test project is to create project metrics.
 Project metrics allow managers to measure the progress and health of a project and later to share it with other stakeholders.
 Creating project metrics is a feasible way to keep the projects on track while on the same time valuable information is recorded for future planning.

 We understand that project metrics may vary in their structure from project to project depending upon the objective of the project or the clients’ specific requirements and expectations.
-The underlying purpose of devising metrics guides us in collecting data and then using it to maximize the performance.
+Devising metrics guides us in collecting data and then using it to maximize the performance.
 Project metrics bring value to our test projects in multiple ways like helping in tracking, recording and utilizing valuable information about team performance and project progress.

 The increasing number of scattered teams and globalization of business have made communication a vital part of every project.
 During the testing of software, properly communicating quality test reports to all the stakeholders assumes critical importance.
 Comprehensive and easy to understand quality reports immensely improve the quality of software.
 A properly compiled quality report not only enlists test results but also facilitates the analysis process.
 Our quality assurance department takes utmost care to generate and propagate each test’s quality reports to ensure a timely response to test results.